chuxmykel/chux.dev/src/blog/introduction-to-web-development/index.md

 	</script>
 ```

-> ⚠️ This code will not send information to any bank, we just log it to the console so feel free to run it in the *index.html* file.
+> ⚠️ This code will not send information to any bank, we just log it to the console so feel free to run it in the *index.html* file just like before.

 Notice we added *id="address-input"* to the input field and the equivalent to the submit button.
 This is because we want to get those elements by their *id* using JavaScript.
-We will discuss these in detail later so no need to worry if it doesn't make much sense right now. *The key take away is, we can add interactivity to our webpage and do really cool stuff with JavaScript.*
+We will discuss these in detail later so no need to worry if it doesn't make much sense right now. **The key take away is, we can add interactivity to our webpage and do really cool stuff with JavaScript.**

 ## Backend Development

 Back-end development focuses on the server-side of web development.
-It typically involves using server-side languages such as PHP, Python, Ruby etc. to manage data and provide an interface for the front-end to interact with.
+It typically involves using [server-side](https://en.wikipedia.org/wiki/Server-side) languages such as PHP, Python, Ruby etc. to manage data and provide an interface for the front-end to interact with.
 These languages are used to create dynamic websites that can interact with databases and retrieve or store data.

 Web development also involves optimising websites for performance and SEO, as well as testing and debugging code.
 Additionally, web developers often use version control systems such as [Git](https://git-scm.com) to manage and track changes to the codebase.